Window insulation and double glazing

 How do I know my double glazing is working?

-From time to time, sealed units can fail and will need replacing.
+From time to time, sealed units can fail and will need repairing or replacing.
 You can usually tell when there's a problem as condensation or droplets will appear between the two panes of glass.
 Most suppliers offer a guarantee - usually 10 years - and will replace windows free of charge if they fail within the guarantee period.

 Can I fit double glazing if I live in a conservation area?